Ankr-network/ankr-docs/docs/Earn/liquid-staking/eth/eth-liquid-staking.md

 ---
-title: ETH Liquid Staking
+title: Ethereum Liquid Staking
 id: eth-liquid-staking-introduction
 ---

-[Ankr Earn](https://stakefi.Ankr.com/liquid-staking/launchpad) offers ETH holders the opportunity to stake ETH and claim aETHb.
+[Ankr Earn](https://www.ankr.com/earn/) offers ETH holders the opportunity to stake ETH and claim aETHb.

 aETHb is a reward-earning token, meaning that rewards from Ethereum staking will be distributed daily through rebasing and aETHb holders' balance in their wallet will increase on a daily basis.